 The discipline of veterinary science is a vast one.
-This means there is a huge list of subjects you will have to study.
-Although the syllabus for a veterinary science course can vary from university to university, there are a few common subjects that are taught in almost all of them.
+This means you will have to study a huge list of subjects.
+Although a veterinary science course syllabus can vary from university to university, a few common subjects are taught in almost all of them.

 Here is a list of some of the subjects that you can expect to study in any veterinary doctor course –